Bronkhorstspruit: Agriculture

 Being an agricultural area, maize, sorghum, groundnuts, sunflower seeds, sheep and cattle are grown and raised.

 Mining

 Fire clay is as well as coal mined in the area.

 Places of interest

 Cultura Park, a suburb of Bronkhorstspruit, hosts the largest Buddhist temple in Africa.
-Nan Hua Temple houses the South African headquarters of the Humanistic Buddhist order.
+Nan Hua Temple houses the South African headquarters of the Fo Guang Shan sect, a Humanistic Buddhist order.